HardNet++: Nonlinear Constraint Enforcement in Neural Networks: Conclusion

 \section{Conclusion}

-To address the challenge of enforcing constraints in neural networks, we introduced \name, a differentiable enforcement method for nonlinear inequality and equality constraint satisfaction. \name\ uses damped closed-form updates based on local linearizations of the constraints.
-Unlike many existing approaches, this method can handle nonlinear inequality and equality constraints simultaneously.
-We provide theoretical guarantees showing that under standard regularity assumptions, our constraint satisfaction method converges exponentially to a feasible point satisfying the constraints to arbitrary tolerance.
-Empirical evaluation on a model predictive control problem with nonlinear state constraints demonstrates reliable constraint enforcement without sacrificing optimality.
+To address the challenge of enforcing constraints in neural networks, we introduced \name, a differentiable enforcement method for nonlinear inequality and equality constraint satisfaction.
+Unlike many existing approaches, this method can handle nonlinear inequality and equality constraints simultaneously and, under standard regularity assumptions, is theoretically guaranteed to converge to the feasible set.
 The theoretical and empirical results of this paper suggest that \name\ provides a practical mechanism for incorporating hard constraints into network models, with applications in learned optimization and scientific machine learning.
-Future work could explore the applications of \name\ to larger-scale control and learning problems.
+Future work could explore low-rank updates to the Jacobian matrix at each iteration to improve the efficiency of the procedure, as well as applications of \name\ to larger-scale control and learning problems.